 That’s not entirely correct though – the cinematography (by Bonnie Elliott) including those beautiful scenes of Palm Beach and Pittwater, will likely stay with you for a lot longer.

-Journalist and social media blogger, Pamela Connellan enjoys a good film and appreciates all the hard work that goes into making them.
-While blogging and social media posts pay the bills these days, reviewing films and shows is in Pamela’s blood and she’s happy to be writing some of these for SheSociety.
+Journalist and social media writer, Pamela Connellan enjoys a good film.
+While writing stories, blogging and social media posts pay the bills these days, reviewing films and shows is in Pamela’s blood and she’s really excited to be writing some of these for